omgnetwork/plasma-contracts/plasma_framework/docs/design/exit_bond_and_bounty_mechanics.md

 ### For Standard Exits

 The Bond is supplied by the Output owner while starting an exit and the main motive is to disincentivize invalid exits while also being able to use a portion of the bond to incentivize processing exits.
-The Bond is internally disintegrated into two portions.
+The Bond is internally divided into two portions.
 For successful exits, one of them can be returned to the output owner, and the other is a reward for processing the exit.
 The initiator/owner has to obtaint the correct size of the Exit Bond by calling `startStandardExitBondSize()`.

 **_After Starting an Exit:_**